SamDaQueen/Arduino_Programs/README.md

 5. [Passive Buzzer](./Passive_Buzzer) - Play _do re me fa so la ti do_ using a passive buzzer.
 6. [Tilt Ball Switch](./Tilt_Ball_Switch) - Turn an LED on or off based on the orientation of the tilt ball switch.
 7. [Servo Motor](./Servo_Motor) - Rotate a servo motor in sweep motion and turn on LEDs depending on the angle.
+8. [Ultrasonic Sensor](./Ultrasonic_Sensor/) - Get an untrasonic sensor to measure distance from an object without using libraries.
+Many libraries can be found for the same when looking for "HC-SR04".